 Meningococcal disease is a rare, but serious, bacterial infection.
 It can cause meningitis (an infection of the brain and spinal cord coverings), and it can also infect the blood stream.
 Approximately 2,600 people in the United States get meningococcal disease each year.
 10-15% of these individuals die despite antibiotic treatment.
-Meningococcal disease is caused by the bacteria, Neisseria meningitidis.
-There are 5 serotypes of Neisseria meningitidis (serotypes A, B, C, Y, W-135).
+Meningococcal disease is caused by the bacteria, Neisseria meningitis.
+There are 5 serotypes of Neisseria meningitis (serotypes A, B, C, Y, W-135).

 Because meningococcal meningitis can cause severe illness and death, early diagnosis and treatment is crucial.
 Meningococcal disease can progress rapidly.
 With early diagnosis and treatment with antibiotics, the chances of full recovery are increased.
 The use of antibiotics is recommended for individuals with documented significant exposure to an infected individual.